At the time of your exmatriculation, your rights and duties as a student and member of the university will end.

 Students themselves may, at any time, submit a request for exmatriculation

 - to go into effect on the last day of the current semester or

 You may submit your request for exmatriculation in person together with an official picture ID or send your request by mail to the SU 2 – Academic Registrar.

 Your request for exmatriculation can only be processed, if the following documents are submitted in person or mailed to our office:

 (this form is unnecessary if you come to the office in person)

-- your current Student ID Card, which must be returned or will be invalidated
+your LMUcard as your Student ID Card, which will be invalidated.

 2. Exmatriculation by act of law or ex officio